practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Hy/README.md

 <br/>

-## tbd
+## A faster Python program with an idea from functional programming

-Hy command option _--spy_ works only on the REPL, where it transpiles Hy input into "equivalent Python code before executing each piece of Hy code": https://github.com/hylang/hy/blob/master/docs/cli.rst:
+Hy command option _--spy_, which works only for the REPL, transpiles Hy input into "equivalent Python code before executing each piece of Hy code": https://github.com/hylang/hy/blob/master/docs/cli.rst:

 ```
 $ hy --spy